kanidm/kanidm/book/src/installing_client_tools.md

 The `kanidm` client has been built and tested from Windows, but is not (yet) packaged routinely.

-### OpenSUSE Tumbleweed
+### OpenSUSE Tumbleweed / Leap 15.6

-Kanidm has been part of OpenSUSE Tumbleweed since October 2020.
+Kanidm is available in Tumbleweed and Leap 15.6.
 You can install the clients with:

 ```bash
 zypper ref
 zypper in kanidm-clients
 ```

-### OpenSUSE Leap 15.3/15.4
+### OpenSUSE Leap 15.4/15.5

 Using zypper you can add the Kanidm leap repository with: